A note from Hidden Valley parents

 Does this sound like anyone in your life?

 These are the kinds of people who end up being exactly right for this job.
-Most of them wouldn’t apply on their own — they need someone to say “you’d be great at this.”
+Most of them wouldn’t apply on their own - they need someone to say, "You’d be great at this."

 The teacher who retired a bit too early

-The aide, the student teacher, the sub
+The aide, the student teacher, the sub, the babysitter

 Already works in schools adjacent to this.
 Knows the paperwork.
 A short hop to an afternoon program at one specific school.

-Someone who mentioned wanting work with kids
+Someone who mentioned wanting to work with kids

 You had one conversation about it.
 They never quite started.
 This is the nudge.